-One reason many people are not so interested in doing phone work from home is scheduling.
-A large majority of companies hiring for phone work don't bend very much when it comes to the hours you work each week.
+One reason many people are not so interested in doing work from home customer service is scheduling.
+A large majority of companies hiring for work from home phone jobs don't bend very much when it comes to the hours you work each week.

 I decided to do some research today and make a list of those companies along with some details on how scheduling works.

 Most of the outbound you'll find is more flexible, and it doesn't all involve telemarketing/sales.
 The following companies may or may not be currently hiring.

 Flexible Phone Jobs From Home